LuisBlanche/AirflowKubernetes/README.md

 ### 1.5 Last **important** step : set you host path as an Airflow Variable

-Go to Admin => Variable and create a variable called `HOST_PÄTH` with the path to you dataswati folder (eg: `/home/Luis/dev/odsc/AirflowKubernetes/dataswati`)
+Go to Admin => Variable and create a variable called `HOST_PATH` with the path to you dataswati folder (eg: `/home/Luis/dev/odsc/AirflowKubernetes/dataswati`)

 This will be important to determine where on your computer the volumes will be synced with